tinode/dart-sdk/README.md

-# dart-sdk
+# Tinode Dart SKD

-The future home of Dart SDK.
+The future home of dart sdk usable in dart and flutter projects.